Show a must for longtime attendees

 Usually husband and wife stud breeders Julia and Stewart Eden, from Riversdale, make the long journey with their 16-year-old twins Jake and Ebony.

-There was an absentee during the eight-hour drive this week, with Mrs Eden taking a flight as a result of work commitments.
+There was an absentee during the eight-hour drive last week, with Mrs Eden taking a flight as a result of work commitments.

 "Normally it’s all of us.
 We own our own stock truck and Stewart used to be a commercial driver, so he left our place at 5am on Monday and has his compulsory stops and keeps on coming to be here by 2pm."